halnasri/nlohmann_json/TSF/docs/third_party_tools_assessment.md

 - **Detectability**: High - Incorrect or missing entries, odd wording, or broken formatting in `ChangeLog.md` are usually easy to spot when maintainers review the file before a release.
 Users may also report inconsistencies if they notice them.
 - **Mitigation**:
   - The generated `ChangeLog.md` is committed to version control and reviewed and edited manually by maintainers before a release.
-  - If the generator’s configuration leads to repeated problems (e.g. systematically missing certain types of issues), the configuration or the generation process can be adjusted, and older changelog entries can be corrected in the repository.
+  - If the generator's configuration leads to repeated problems (e.g. systematically missing certain types of issues), the configuration or the generation process can be adjusted, and older changelog entries can be corrected in the repository.
   - Because the changelog is under version control, any mistakes can be fixed later, and the history of changes to `ChangeLog.md` is traceable.

 ### Google Benchmark